The Library borrowing policy for faculty and staff members is designed to accommodate your needs.

 While all print collections are open to adjunct faculty for in-library use, no check out privileges are available.
 Library privileges for electronic resources are available to any adjunct faculty member meeting departmental and institutional criteria for granting of a DMU login.
 If granted, this login allows on-campus access to electronic library materials, including e-books, current journal subscriptions, electronic journal backfiles, and research databases.
 It also allows off-campus access to e-books, current journal subscriptions, electronic backfiles, and selected research databases.
 (For a list of databases available from off-campus, please contact library staff.)
 In addition, access to all Library electronic resources is available to all persons using the Library kiosk/card catalog computers, which are located near the main entrance to the Library.
 Login information is provided by staff at the circulation desk in exchange for a driver's license, which will be held until the computer session has ended.
 No interlibrary loan privileges are available to adjunct faculty members.

 Please note that any non-faculty employee who is currently enrolled as a DMU student must abide by the borrowing policy for students.
-Loan periods for materials will be the same as for other students, and fines will be incurred for overdue materials.
+Loan periods for materials will be the same as for other students.

 Please be sure that a Textbook Adoption Form listing all required and recommended texts is completed for each course and sent to the Library at least eight weeks prior to the first day of the class.